spatialthoughts/qgis-tutorials/source/docs/working_with_wms.rst

     - Quality: PNG is a lossless compressed image format.
 JPEG is lossy compressed format.
 TIFF can be either.
-That means the quality of PNG images will be better compared to JPEG. if your main purpose is to print a map, use PNG.
+That means the quality of PNG images will be better compared to JPEG.
+If your main purpose is to print a map, use PNG.

     - Speed: Since PNG images are uncompressed and thus larger in size,